zoobiasyyed/c0824-code-solutions/react-state/react-state-quiz-notes.md

 - What are the "Rules of Hooks"? (if necessary, re-read the "Pitfall" box in [State](https://react.dev/learn/state-a-components-memory))

+start witht he phase user and has to have a capital letter can be called from a component or hook must be called in the same order
 You must call them at the top level in the body of a function component.
 They CAN NOT be used inside loops or conitionals, event handlers, try/catch blocks, etc.

 - What is the purpose of state in React?